cnumr/best-practices/chapters/BP_005_en.md

-## Prefer a simple, clean design, fitted to the web
+## Prefer a simple, clean design, adapted to the web

 ### Identifiers